Skip to main content

 Your urgent attention is required

-Scammers will also stress the urgency of your actions in the hope you don’t take the time to check whether it’s real or not – for example, saying your account is about to be closed, or that there is a payment issue on your account.
+Scammers will also stress the urgency of your actions in the hope you don’t take the time to check whether it’s real or not – for example, saying your account is about to be closed, there is a payment issue on your account or if you don’t act soon, you may miss out on amazing prize, gift or offer.
 Do not click the link.
 Instead, to check the status of your account, visit virginmedia.com/myvirginmedia.

 How to spot a telephone scam